Governance, performance woes put investors off emerging Asian stocks

 In contrast, while Latin American economies aren't exactly brimming with confidence, the fund is more exposed to the region than the benchmark.

-Companies including retailer Lojas Renner (LREN3.SA) and fuel distributor Ultrapar (UGPA3.SA) in Brazil, and Mexican convenience store operator and bottler FEMSA (FMSAUBD.MX), are well managed, have healthy balance sheets and strong business models that ensure their survival in tough times, Aberdeen's Wong said.
+Companies including retailer Lojas Renner and fuel distributor Ultrapar in Brazil, and Mexican convenience store operator and bottler FEMSA, are well managed, have healthy balance sheets and strong business models that ensure their survival in tough times, Aberdeen's Wong said.

 To be sure, some funds are taking the opportunistic approach in places like South Korea.